QuabenaBoahen/image-filtering-service/README.md

 ### Prerequisite for deployment

-You must have installed AWS EB cli before following the steps below You can follow this link [](https://aws.amazon.com/getting-started/hands-on/set-up-command-line-elastic-beanstalk/) to install and setup EB cli
+You must have installed AWS EB cli before following the steps below.

+You can follow this link [](https://aws.amazon.com/getting-started/hands-on/set-up-command-line-elastic-beanstalk/) to install and setup EB cli

 ### Deploying the system to AWS Elastic Beanstalk